 However, Japanese dialects are an additional factor that can definitely throw a wrench into some conversations.

 Depending on how you are learning Japanese, where you are learning it, and for what purpose, you may not have encountered Japanese dialects before.
-Or you may already be using one of the unique dialects without even realizing it!
+Or you may already be using one of the unique dialects without even realising it!

 In this post, you'll discover the differences between “standard” Japanese and some of the major Japanese dialects.
 Get ready to understand Japanese speakers better, no matter where they're from.